“My Skylight Is Leaking Everywhere!”

 The Danger of a Skylight Leak

-When your skylight is leaking, water has the potential to enter your roof cavity.
+When your skylight is leaking, water can easily get into your roof cavity.
 Moisture in your roof space can lead to structural damage or rot.
-These issues might not be immediately apparent.
-However, if left unchecked, your skylight shaft could collapse or your ceiling may warp.
-The first signs of a slow leak are normally discolouration of the ceiling or moisture inside the roof after rain!
+These issues might not be immediately apparent, however, if left unchecked, your skylight shaft could collapse or your ceiling may warp.
+The first signs of a slow leak are normally discolouration of the ceiling or moisture inside the roof after recent rain!

 The cost of buying and installing a skylight is already extremely high and doesn’t safeguard you from leaks.
 The damage caused by a leaking skylight can cost upwards of $2,000 in repairs alone.

 This is not to say a traditional skylight isn’t effective—a skylight can bring natural, warm daylight into the home.
 However, it is a risk that a homeowner should be prepared for when installing a skylight.